Nimbuzz: Features and functionality

-Nimbuzz has been made available for Android, iOS, BlackBerry OS, Symbian, Windows Phone and Java ME mobile operating systems.
+Nimbuzz has been made available for Android, iOS, BlackBerry OS, Symbian, Windows Phone and Java ME recently on Cloudphone mobile operating systems.
 It was one of the few instant messaging apps available for Java-based phones, and they account for 25% of Nimbuzz users.
 For non-natively supported devices, a WAP interface is available.
 For desktop computers, clients are available for both Windows and Mac OS X. It is available in Spanish, French, German, Italian, Dutch, Portuguese, Russian, Hindi and Arabic.

 Nimbuzz users can send XMPP based instant messages, images, and share their location.
 Group chat is also supported.
 Voice-over-Internet Protocol calls between most Nimbuzz clients is supported, and there is a VoIP-to-PSTN (landline/cellular) service branded as NimbuzzOut.
 Nimbuzz can be set up with any valid SIP (VoIP) account.

 Nimbuzz supported interaction with popular messaging services such as Twitter, Facebook Chat and Google Talk.
 In February 2012, Nimbuzz announced the discontinuation of support for ICQ, AIM, Myspace and Hyves because of the general lack of usage of these chat services.

 Nimbuzz has an in-app portal called N-World, with applications, gifts, games, avatars and other virtual goods for sale.
 N-World has its own digital currency called Nimbuckz.